tenseoverflow/infrastructure/README.md

-# server-dotfiles
+# tenseoverflow's infrastructure

-Actually more like setupfiles but I like the sound of dotfiles better.
+Setup for my servers.

+## Layout

+My servers are as follows:

-I currently manage 4 Oracle Cloud instances and a NAS at home.
+I manage 4 Ubuntu LTS Oracle Cloud instances and a Fedora NAS server.